mit-unicycle/mit-unicycle/docs/software/usage.md

 ## pidautotuner.cpp

 This is another class we created while trying to get the prototype to work.
-We were having lots of problems with the tunning of the gains, so we tried to use an autotuner.
-In the end, the problem was that the setpoint must had been dynamically shifted.
-Once we implemented that, it was much easier to find the parameters manually.
+We were having lots of problems with the tuning of the gains, so we tried to use an auto-tuner.
+In the end, the problem was that the ESC.
+Once we changed that, it was much easier to find the parameters manually.

 ## PIDControl.cpp